Mythology of Oceania

 The Mythology of Oceania and the Gods of the Pacific region are both complex and diverse topics.
 The stories developed over many centuries on each of the islands that make up Oceania.
 While some gods are shared between many groups of islands, others are specific to one set of islands or even to a single island.
 Their exact roles are often overlapping, as one god can appear in different places under different names.
 A god may also appear in many different forms.

 Oceania is a general name applied to a very vast region including Polynesia, Micronesia, Australia, Tasmania and more.
 Even among these groups (ex.
-Polynesia), there are still many different societies and tribes within their own cultures.
+Polynesia), there are still many different societies and tribes with their own cultures.
 This list is not a complete list of mythologies, just a collection of the more well known beliefs in different regions.

 Polynesia

-The most well- known and perhaps most widely believed creation myth in Polynesia starts with Po.
+The most well-known and perhaps most widely believed creation myth in Polynesia starts with Po.
 Po is a darkness void of all light and life.
 At some point, stirrings began within Po, and then a light began to shine until eventually day was created.
 After day came the Heaven Father and Earth Mother, named Rangi and Papa.
 Rangi took Papa and the gods were born.
 There are various versions of this myth among the cultures of Polynesia, but many agree that the first gods came from them.
 However, some versions suggest that Rangi took several more wives to create additional gods who then created all that is on Earth.

 One shared concept among many Oceanian cultures is the belief in ghosts.
+There are three main categories of ghosts: good, rambling, and malevolent.
+Malevolent ghosts are the most common, and these ghosts bring ruin to anyone they mean, regardless of if they are family.
 A common story among several islands is that the spirit of infants are manifested in dolphins, often identified by them playing all day.